qetsiankulu/ios102-project5-triviagame/README.md

   - [x] Difficulty of questions
   - [x] Type of questions (Multiple Choice or True False)
 - [x] User can tap a button to start trivia game, this presents questions and answers in a List or Card view.
-  - Hint: For Card view visit your FlashCard app.
-List view is an equivalent to UITableView in UIKit.
-Much easier to use!
 - [x] Selected choices are marked as user taps their choice (but answered is not presented yet!)
 - [x] User can submit choices and is presented with a score on trivia game